PkuCuipy/PkuCuipy/README.md

 #### Hi there! 👋

-I’m a passionate CS/AI enthusiast, actively exploring the intersection of technology and human potential. ✨ My love for dev fuels my desire to create solutions that make life easier, more efficient, and accessible for everyone. 🌏
+I’m a passionate CS/AI enthusiast, always exploring the intersection of tech and human potential. ✨ My love for dev fuels my desire to create solutions that make life easier, more efficient, and accessible for everyone. 🌏

-#### I'm currently actively seeking 25 summer SDE/MLE co-op opportunities in Canada~ 🍁 👀
+#### I'm currently actively seeking 25 summer SDE/MLE co-op opportunities in Canada 🍁 👀

 ---

-Welcome to my <a href="https://pkucuipy.github.io" target="_blank">homepage</a> ! 😉
+Welcome to visit my <a href="https://pkucuipy.github.io" target="_blank">homepage</a> ! 😉